jeffreyrdcs/RDPass-GUI/README.md

 # RDPass GUI

-RD Pass is a password manager application developed using the python Kivy framework.
-It uses a SQL database to store the credential entries with AES encryption.
+RD-Pass is a simple password manager application developed using the Kivy python framework.
+It uses a database to store the credential entries with AES encryption.
 This repo is built on the command-line version of RDPass.
 The command-line only version can be found under my repo ./Exercise_projects/RDPass.

 <img src="ui/example_screenshots/example_loginscreen.png" width="400px"><img src="ui/example_screenshots/example_menuscreen.png" width="400px">